tdado/tdado.github.io/_posts/2026-09-19-blackstories.md

   <p class="question">
     They finally found exactly what they had been looking for.<br>
-    Almost immediately, they wished they had taken longer.
+    Almost immediately, they wished they had taken more effort.
 Why?
   </p>

   <details>